AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 *Approvals*

-When a user attempts to reject an approval, the Reject button is unresponsive, and the approval is not rejected.
+When a user attempts to reject an approval, the [!UICONTROL Reject] button is unresponsive, and the approval is not rejected.

 **[!UICONTROL Projects] tab defaults to All Project section despite previous selection**